Saint-Paul, Quebec: History

 In 1855, the Parliament of United Canada passed the Lower Canada Municipalities and Roads Act to ensure the legal existence of many localities.
 That year, on July 1, a municipality was officially born under the name Conversion-de-Saint-Paul.
-In April 1922, the more urban sector of Conversion-de-Saint-Paul splitted away to form the new village municipality of Saint-Paul.
+In April 1922, the more urban sector of Conversion-de-Saint-Paul split away to form the new village municipality of Saint-Paul.
 That village changed its name seven years later to become the current village of Saint-Pierre.
-Meanwhile the rural Conversion-de-Saint-Paul would eventually change its name to only Saint-Paul, in 1954, to become the municipality we currently know.
+Meanwhile the rural Conversion-de-Saint-Paul would eventually change its name to only Saint-Paul, in 1954, to become the current municipality.